Venezuela detains 6, hunts more in drone attack on Maduro

 "We continue to hold as our scenario one in which Maduro remains in power for coming years," Torino Capital said in its analysis.
 "However, given the regime's unpopularity and the depth of the country's economic crisis, we believe it is important to monitor events that can become catalysts for broader protest movements leading to regime change."

-Associated Press writer Scott Smith reported this story in Caracas and AP writer Christine Armario reported from Miami, Florida.
+Associated Press writer Scott Smith reported this story in Caracas and AP writer Christine Armario reported from Miami.